 Al-Qaida suspect linked to cartoonist plot to plead guilty

-PHILADELPHIA – Prosecutors say an al-Qaida suspect linked to a plot to kill a Swedish cartoonist intends to plead guilty to terrorism charges in Philadelphia.
+PHILADELPHIA – An al-Qaida suspect linked to a plot to kill a Swedish cartoonist intends to plead guilty to terrorism charges in Philadelphia, according to court documents filed Thursday.

-The Philadelphia Inquirer reports 52-year-old Ali Charaf Damache is scheduled to admit his guilt before a U.S. District Court judge Monday.
+Ali Charaf Damache is scheduled to admit his guilt before U.S. District Court Judge Petrese B. Tucker in a hearing Monday, prosecutors told The Philadelphia Inquirer.

-A message seeking comment from Damache's attorney wasn't immediately returned Thursday.
+A message seeking comment from Damache's attorney, Noah Gorson, wasn't immediately returned Thursday.

-Damache, known as Black Flag, had previously pleaded not guilty to charges he was involved in a terror cell that wanted to kill a cartoonist who depicted the Prophet Muhammad as a dog.
+Damache had previously pleaded not guilty to charges he was involved in a terror cell that wanted to kill Swedish artist Lars Vilks, who depicted the Prophet Muhammad as a dog.
+The plot never materialized.

 He was brought from Spain to Philadelphia in 2017 to be tried in a civilian court despite President Donald Trump's promise to send terror suspects to the military prison at Guantanamo Bay.